 Helmet Safety for Youth

-In Ontario, it is mandatory for anyone under the age of 18 to wear a certified helmet while riding a bicycle (Highway Traffic Act).
+In Ontario, it is mandatory for anyone under the age of 18 to wear a certified helmet while riding a bicycle.
+You can learn more by visiting Ontario’s Bicycle Safety website.

-Helmets are recommended for all ages while doing recreational activities like skateboarding, rollerblading, biking, sledding, skating skiing and snowboarding.
+Helmets are recommended for people of all ages and all abilities while doing activities like skateboarding, rollerblading, biking, sledding, skating, skiing and snowboarding.

 What you and your youth need to know about helmets

-Helmets prevent serious brain and head injuries by absorbing the force from a fall or hit to the head.
+Helmets reduce the risk of serious brain and head injuries by absorbing force from a fall or a hit to the head.

 What are some helmet tips?